pdimens/harpy/Modules/Simulate/simulate-linkedreads.md

 ## Choosing parameters
 LRSIM does internal calculations to determine the number of reads per molecule based on `--read-pairs`, `--partitions`, and `--molecules-per`.
-It would be helpful to see this equation so as to guide your decisions for these parmaters.
-The equation is:
+Understanding how these parameters affect the resulting sequences will help inform your decisions for those parameters:

 $$
 \text{Reads Per Molecule} = 0.499 + \frac{N \times 1,000,000}{\left(\frac{P \times 1,000}{H}\right) \times M \times H}